 - PhD English (Cantab)

-Anna’s academic work is particularly concerned with questions of politics, representation, and non-normative psychological experiences.
+anna’s academic work is particularly concerned with questions of politics, representation, and non-normative psychological experiences.
 More specifically she is interested in the cultural politics of madness and trauma.
 In this regard her research intersects with psychiatry, psychoanalysis, and philosophy.
 She is concerned to examine alternatives to biomedical understandings of mental life and, through her research, explores how literature, theatre, and film might offer particularly valuable means of re-articulating what one might call madness or ‘mental illness’.
 Her monograph with Routledge, Madness, Art, and Society: Beyond Illness considers how literary, cinematic, and theatrical works constitute a writing back to power against the dominant orthodoxies of psychiatric thinking and practices.
-Through close analyses of graphic fiction, theatre, and film Anna illuminates the manners in which artists have sought to represent madness, psychiatry, and care and considers the political, artistic, and clinical legacies of such works.
-In addition to this work Anna, along with Juliet Foster (Cambridge), has completed an AHRC funded exploration into the history of performance in British psychiatric hospitals and asylums.
+Through close analyses of graphic fiction, theatre, photography, and film anna illuminates the manners in which artists have sought to represent madness, psychiatry, and care and considers the political, artistic, and clinical legacies of such works.
+In addition to this work anna, along with Juliet Foster (Cambridge), has completed an AHRC funded exploration into the history of performance in British psychiatric hospitals and asylums.
 Emerging out of this project she recently completed a book chapter on the history of theatre in Broadmoor Hospital.
-Alongside this primary area of current research Anna has just coedited a book with Professor Helen Nicholson about the politics of participation and performance entitled, Performance and Participation: Practices, Audiences, Politics.
+Alongside this primary area of current research anna has coedited a book with Professor Helen Nicholson about the politics of participation and performance entitled, Performance and Participation: Practices, Audiences, Politics.
 This volume seeks to better understand how performance and participation might help sharpen our notion of politics, action, and inaction.
-This volume was nominated for the TaPRA editing prize in 2017.
-Anna recently organised a conference with Professor Dan Rebellato (RHUL) on the subject of cultures of toxicity.
-She is also working on her second monograph, The Politics of Tenderness in Visual Culture: Toxic Vulnerability.
+This volume was nominated for the TaPRA editing prize in 2017. anna recently organised a conference with Professor Dan Rebellato (RHUL) on the subject of cultures of toxicity.
+She is also working on her second monograph, The Politics of Tenderness: Care in Times of Crisis.

 - 'Of Scapeghosts and Men: Shane Meadows' Dead Man's Shoes and the Politics of Learning Disability', in Alice Hall (ed), The Routledge Companion to Literature and Disability (2020)